analytech-solutions/CBinding.jl/README.md

 - `t = c"struct T"(i = 123)` - zero-ed immutable object with field `i` initialized to 123
 - `t = c"struct T"(t, i = 321)` - copy of `t` with field `i` initialized to 321

-These objects are immutable and changing fields will have no effect, so a copy must be constructed with the desired field overrides or ((pointers must be used)[#working-with-pointers]).
+These objects are immutable and changing fields will have no effect, so a copy must be constructed with the desired field overrides or [pointers must be used](#working-with-pointers).
 Nested field access is transparent, and performance should match that of accessing fields within standard Julia immutable structs.

 Statically-sized arrays (i.e. `c"typedef int IntArray[4];"`) can be constructed: